-• PRIMARY: round-robin is default behavior (if routing\strategy is not set), whereas bootstrapping adds routing\strategy=first-available to the generated MySQL Router configuration file.
-The available strategy values are first-available and round-robin.
+- PRIMARY: round-robin is default behavior (if routing\strategy is not set), whereas bootstrapping adds routing\strategy=first-available to the generated MySQL Router configuration file.
+The available strategy values are first-available and round-robin. - SECONDARY: round-robin is default behavior (if routing\strategy is not set), whereas bootstrapping adds routing\strategy=round-robin-with-fallback to the generated MySQL Router configuration file.

-The bootstrap value changed from round-robin to first-available in v8.0.16.

-• SECONDARY: round-robin is default behavior (if routing\strategy is not set), whereas bootstrapping adds routing\strategy=round-robin-with-fallback to the generated MySQL Router configuration file.
 The available strategy values are first-available, round-robin and round-robin-with-fallback.